ttopper/CPSC128/README.md

 # CPSC 128: Object-oriented Programming 1

+## This repository

+This repository contains the source files to create the website for the YukonU course CPSC 128.
+They are mostly markdown files, and can be found in `docs/`.

+The repository also contains configuration files so it can be rendered by the [MkDocs](https://www.mkdocs.org) static site generation program.

+You can view the generated site at:

+## The course

 CPSC 128 is a three-credit, one semester (13 week), CS1 course using Python at [Yukon University](https://www.yukonu.ca).

 It's structure is: